rangertaha/messaging-patterns/basic/README.rst

 Producer
 ________

-A producer is a user application that sends messages.
+A producer is the application that sends the messages.
+Imagine sending text messages to your friend.

 .. code-block:: python